 - Yaros, R., & Powers, E. (2012).
 Reporting a new cancer risk: Analyzing the online coverage of the World Health Organization’s announcement about possible dangers of cell phone use.
 Paper presented at the annual AEJMC conference, Chicago, IL.

-- Organizer of panel, “Assessing Media Literacy: What Skills and Knowledge Do Students Already Possess and What Are They Learning in Class?”
-11th Annual Northeast Media Literacy Conference, University of Connecticut (2013).
+- Organizer of panel, “Assessing media literacy: What skills and knowledge do students already possess and what are they learning in class?”
+11th Annual Northeast Media Literacy Conference, Storrs, CT (2013).

 - Chapter, “Jim Murray,” in Still No Cheering in the Press Box, a series curated by the Shirley Povich Center for Sports Journalism at the University of Maryland that profiles prominent sports writers